GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdgravmag3d.rst

 **-Z**\ *level*\ [\ **b**\ \|\ **t**]
     level of reference plane [Default = 0].
-Use this option when the triangles describe a non-closed surface and the volume is deffined from each triangle and this reference level.
-An example will be the whater depth to compute a Bouguer anomaly.
+Use this option when the triangles describe a non-closed surface and the volume is defined from each triangle and this reference level.
+An example will be the water depth to compute a Bouguer anomaly.
 Use **-Zb** or **Zt** to close the body at its bottom (for example, to compute the effect of a dome) or at its top (to compute the effect of a *spoon*).